Washington Wine Report is an independent publication focused on bringing Northwest wine to you and bringing you to Northwest wine.

 Founder and Editor

 Sullivan moved to Washington in 2000 to pursue a love of mountain climbing.
 Captivated by the area’s exploding wine scene, in 2005 he began writing wine reviews and distributing them via email before founding Washington Wine Report as an on-line site in 2007.
-Sullivan is responsible for majority of the writing and all wine reviews on the site.

 Richard Duval - Richard Duval is Washington Wine Report's resident photographer and is also the creator of the monthly 'Pic of the Vine' picture series.